molily/molily.de/_posts/2017-11-02-angular-typescript-rxjs.md

 In this post I’d like to share my experience with web development technologies I’ve encountered recently.
 I won’t give you a thorough introduction to these technologies, only describe my personal viewpoint.

-By the way: In 2021, I published an **[online book on testing Angular applications](https://testing-angular.com)**.
+*Update from the future:* In 2021, I published an **[online book on testing Angular applications](https://testing-angular.com)**.
 A comprehensive guide to make Angular applications more robust with automated testing.

 ## Back story: Backbone, Chaplin, React